Tshiebwe leads No. 25 West Virginia past Youngstown St 72-64

 BIG PICTURE

-Youngstown State: The Penguins had a good tuneup for Horizon League play after competing against a ranked Big 12 team.t
+Youngstown State: The Penguins had a good tuneup for Horizon League play after competing against a ranked Big 12 team.

 UP NEXT

-West Virginia: Will play Ohio State in a neutral-site game in Cleveland.
+West Virginia: Will play Ohio State on Dec.
+29 in a neutral-site game in Cleveland.

 Youngstown State: Begins conference play with a two-game trip to IUPUI on Dec.
 28 and Illinois-Chicago on Dec.
 30.